I5UCC/VRC-ASL_Gestures/README.md

 - Can only be sold as part of a finished Avatar.

-- Credit I5UCC#6781 or github.com/I5UCC if used.
+- Credit I5UCC#6781 or github.com/I5UCC or gumroad.com/I5UCC if used.

 # Credit
 - [VRLabs](https://github.com/VRLabs) for their AnimatorCloner and AV3-Manager - Thank you